nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename an existing tag

+**MSS**

+1. User requests to list all existing tags
+2. AddressBook shows the list of all existing tags
+3. User requests to rename a specific tag in the list and specifies the new tag.
+4. AddressBook requests confirmation from the User that he / she wants to rename the tag.
+5. User provides confirmation that he / she wants to rename the tag.
+4. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list of tags is empty

+> Use case ends

+3a.
+The tag to be renamed does not exist

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The specified new tag is not alphanumeric and hence invalid

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User does not provide confirmation that he / she wants to rename the tag.

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.